 No products in the cart.

-It has been almost 60 years since Gregory Machinery (formerly K M & S E Gregory) had its humble beginnings from the Gregory family home at Macquarie St, St Lucia, in 1954.
+It has been over 60 years since Gregory Machinery (formerly K M & S E Gregory) had its humble beginnings from the Gregory family home at Macquarie St, St Lucia, in 1954.
 With wife, Shirley, and three young children to support, Keith Gregory abandoned the cabinetmaking trade he had learned on return from active duty in the Pacific to promote a revolutionary new product for the building industry, the “Sawmaster” Radial Arm Saw.

 Until this time, house frames were completely cut and assembled on site with only the aid of hand-held saws.
 Keith obviously had his work cut out for him to convince builders that this new, and quite expensive, product would revolutionise house building forever and actually ‘save them money’.

-One of the most enduring childhood memories of one of Gregory Machinery’s current Directors, son, Robert Gregory, was with Keith delivering a petrol-driven Sawmaster to the site of the original Lennon’s Hotel at Broadbeach, where the unit was set up amongst the sand dunes – there were virtually no other structures in sight.
+One of the most enduring childhood memories of one of Gregory Machinery’s former Directors, son, Robert Gregory, was with Keith delivering a petrol-driven Sawmaster to the site of the original Lennon’s Hotel at Broadbeach, where the unit was set up amongst the sand dunes – there were virtually no other structures in sight.
 From that point on, most of the Gold Coast was built with this ‘new fangled gadget’.

 K M & S E Gregory operated from the family home in St Lucia for almost 30 years, outliving much larger competitive companies such McPhersons, ESCA and IBC.
 They progressively broadened their product range to power tools, including the brand new Makita range, which had just arrived from Japan, and a broad range of equipment for the cabinetmaking and building trades.